-The Akvo on-line reporting platform will be used to communicate and report on this action as well as on all projects implementing this action.
-The logical frameworks of the projects will be encoded in their respective Akvo page and regular reporting of project's activities and outputs will take place on this platform.
+The Akvo RSR on-line reporting platform, which is available to the public, will be used to communicate and report on this action as well as on all project components.
+Akvo RSR links directly to the EUTF website.
+The project logical frameworks will be encoded in their respective Akvo pages and regular reporting of project activities and outputs will take place on this platform.